Many common problems associated with breastfeeding will resolve themselves in the early weeks after giving birth.

 Nipple soreness and damage is often a result of your baby not being attached well to the breast.
-It is important to seek advice and guidance about correcting the problem so that breastfeeding becomes pain free and comfortable.
+It is important to seek advice and guidance about correcting the problem so that breastfeeding becomes pain-free and comfortable.
 Advice can be sourced from the Extended Lactation Care Service.
 If your nipples do become sore, express some milk onto the nipple after feeds and allow them to air dry.

 For further information, please click here.

 A blocked milk duct can occur if the milk flow is restricted in some way.
-This may be due to the baby not draining the breast well, a sudden reduction in feeding frequency or restrictive tight bra.
+This may be due to the baby not draining the breast well, a sudden reduction in feeding frequency or a restrictive tight bra.
 If you have a blocked duct, you will notice a sore area of your breast that has a hard lump.
 It is very important to clear the blockage so mastitis doesn’t occur.

 In order to do so, follow these steps: